Strong consistency

 Strong Consistency is available only in Aerospike Database Enterprise Edition and Aerospike Cloud Managed Service.

-1. Node process pauses greater than 27 seconds, or clock skew between cluster nodes of greater than 27 seconds.
+A cluster node's Aerospike process (asd) pauses for more than 27 seconds, or the clock skew between cluster nodes is greater than 27 seconds.

 In the case of clock skew, Aerospike's gossip cluster protocol continually monitors the amount of skew.
 It sends an alert if the skew of any node becomes large, and disables writes to the cluster (at 20 seconds for default settings) before data loss would occur (at 27 seconds default skew).